 This election is different.
 Thanks to the churn produced by City Council term limits and the political ambition of incumbents seeking higher office, voters will issue some important final verdicts on Saturday.

-THE STAR-ADVERTISER ENDORSES:» Mufi Hannemann and James "Duke" Aiona, in the Democratic and Republican primary races for governor.
+» Mufi Hannemann and James "Duke" Aiona, in the Democratic and Republican primary races for governor.

 And even in the actual primaries, which are only the semifinals, the Democratic gubernatorial showdown between Hannemann and former U.S. Rep. Neil Abercrombie is the biggest political blockbuster in years.
 The lieutenant governor’s spot is generating unusual excitement, enticing a wide field of incumbents to sacrifice safe seats to vie for the No. 2 spot.